 health

 I was bike riding the French Riviera in France when I first felt it.
-As I was peddling uphill, I felt something hard push against my thigh.
-I was in France with a beautiful view and I didn’t want to ruin the moment, so I put aside the pain and kept cycling.
-It took everybody else in my cycle group 40 minutes to complete the tour, but it took me one hour and a half, and by the end of it I was in agony.
+As I was pedalling uphill, I felt something hard push against my thigh.
+I was in France with a beautiful view, and I didn’t want to ruin the moment, so I put aside the pain and kept cycling.
+It took everybody else in my cycle group 40 minutes to complete the tour, but it took me one and a half hours, and by the end of it, I was in agony.
 I knew something was wrong.

 After a few days, I could feel that the lump on my lower left side had grown, so I rushed myself to the doctor, yet again.